jing-xiang/psychosis/README.md

 This project uses an **Arduino R4 WiFi** board and a **3-axis accelerometer** to control the **PSYCHOSIS VR** experience.
 When you move, the accelerometer detects your motion and sends it to Unity.
 This lets you trigger hallucinations and scene changes just by moving your body.

 ### Key features
-- **Control with movement**: Use your body to trigger hallucinations and change scenes.
+- **Control with movement** - use your body to trigger hallucinations and change scenes.
-- **Wireless connection**: Data is sent to Unity over WiFi using UDP.
+- **Wireless connection** - data is sent to Unity over WiFi using UDP.
-- **Tracking**: Motion data is sent 10 times per second for smooth control.
+- **Tracking** - motion data is sent 10 times per second for smooth control.
-- **Immersive experience**: Makes the VR world feel more real by connecting your movements to what happens in the game.
+- **Immersive experience** - makes the VR world feel more real by connecting your movements to what happens in the game.

 ### What you need
 - **Arduino R4 WiFi board**